sanderfu/TTK4145-ElevatorProject/internal/networkmanager/README.md

     * PASSED
  * Implement checking such that only unique packets are sent on channels to Order Manager - DONE
  * Create test for packet uniqueness - DONE
-    * Passed
+    * PASSED
     * Comment: Same test as above
  * Modify signature to be able to send more than one order every second - DONE
  * Verify that everything still working
+    * PASSED